-- Mathematical Perspective (views of natural and built worlds) – modelling reality / shaping appearance(s); includes the second mathematical type or Geometrical Perspective, and also the third type dealing with optical projections;
+- Mathematical Perspective (views of natural and built worlds) – modelling reality / shaping appearance(s); includes the second mathematical type or Geometrical Perspective, and also the third type dealing with optical projections (projection perspective);

-- Graphical Perspective (views of natural and built worlds) – copying reality / creating appearance(s);
+- Graphical Perspective (views of natural and built worlds) – copying reality / creating appearance(s) or representations of reality;

 - Instrument Perspective (views of natural and built worlds) – looking at, capturing and measuring reality; and projecting appearance(s);

-- Forced Perspective – aka ‘false’ or ‘trick’ perspective (views of built world) – visual illusion by the construction of a false reality, or by the representation of a false reality (distorted/transposed scene geometry);
+- Forced Perspective – aka ‘false’ or ‘trick’ perspective (designed views of natural built worlds) – visual illusion by the construction of a false reality, or by the representation of a false reality (distorted/transposed scene geometry);

 - Media Perspective (views of natural and built worlds) – connecting/linking, ordering, constructing (mimesis), matching, mixing, exploring, and cross-matching: multiple perspective view(s).